Here are the first two chapters of Vevin Song. Enjoy!

 'Quarter to eight.'

 Marla couldn't meet Nia's eyes.
-She shuffled in her seat, remembering how tired she felt when she woke up and how she couldn't be bothered to go to work.
+She shuffled in her seat, remembering how tired she'd been that morning and how she couldn't be bothered to go to work.
 Like most days.

 'Eight thirty.'

 Nia glanced down at the panel connected to the corner of her desk.
 She tapped it twice and a video popped up on the screen.
-Reliving the awkwardness of this morning, Marla could just about see the images of her walking into the classroom and seeing all thirty of her students staring at her in disbelief.
+Reliving the awkwardness of this morning, Marla saw herself shuffling into the classroom, all thirty of her students staring at her in disbelief.

 The councillor shook her head in disapproval.
 'It was eight thirty-six.
 Can you explain to me why you arrived at work nearly an hour late?'